African American History Education Commission

 *Guidelines for Public Comment

 The Commission will provide an opportunity for members of the public to address the Commission at its meetings, as appropriate, during the public comment portion of the meeting.
-Individuals wishing to speak will be asked to sign up on site at the registration table.
+For in-person meetings, individuals wishing to speak will be asked to sign up on site at the registration table.
 Public comment will be received in the order in which individuals signed up.
 Speakers are limited to 2 minutes per person.
 Staff will hold up a sign when you have 30 seconds remaining and when your time has expired.
 We ask that you respect these time limits so that the Commission can hear from multiple individuals.
 Public comment speakers are encouraged to also provide a written copy of their comments.

 10am - 3pm